Here's Why Cognizant (CTSH) is a Strong Value Stock

 Thus, the more stocks you own with a #1 or #2 Rank and Scores of A or B, the better.

-Five analysts revised their earnings estimate upwards in the last 60 days for fiscal 2024.
-The Zacks Consensus Estimate has increased $0.02 to $4.61 per share.
-CTSH boasts an average earnings surprise of 8.8%.
+For fiscal 2025, seven analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.12 to $5.08 per share.
+CTSH boasts an average earnings surprise of 6.4%.

 With a solid Zacks Rank and top-tier Value and VGM Style Scores, CTSH should be on investors' short list.